Tech-with-Vidhya/apache-spark-rdd-computations-E2E-implementation-with-transformations-and-actions-gutenberg-data/README.md

 Implemented the use of basic transformations (namely flatMap, map, reduceByKey) and actions on the RDDs and submitted spark jobs to the cluster.

-Identified solutions to the questions namely:
+Implemented solutions to the below questions and scenarios:
 1. Counting the total number of words
 2. Total number of occurrences of each unique word
 3. Computation of Top 10 words using the Spark’s ‘takeOrdered’ function